manthiprofile/crm-system-project-backend/README.md

 This script will:
 - Check if PostgreSQL is running
 - Create the `crm_system` database if it doesn't exist
-- Enable the UUID extension required for the application
 - Verify the setup

 **Note:** Make sure PostgreSQL is running before executing this command.